CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Balrog specific._ Tap this card when an opponent plays a card normally giving him three or more marshalling points.
-The card does not untap.
+This card does not untap.
 If tapped, you may discard this card during your organization phase to target a company allowed to move with region movement.
 The company may move up to two additional regions if moving to a site where an opponent's company is present---and also, thereafter, when leaving this site.
 >

 ---